 To be successful in bubble photography, you’ll have to learn how to make strong soap bubbles.
 You’re free to use regular soap.
 However, it’s highly likely that its bubbles will quickly burst while you’re shooting.
 To improve the lifespan of your sphere, you’ll need to create your own soap solution for the project.

 First, add two tablespoons of liquid soap (hand soap or dishwashing liquid) into a half cup of water.
-Next, mix glycerine into the container and leave it for a few hours.
+Next, mix a few drops of glycerine into the container and leave it for a few hours.
 Glycerine is what gives the bubbles strength and makes them last longer.
 You can usually purchase it at local drug stores or even cake shops.

 Alternatively, you can also buy a small bottle of bubble solution.
 They’re available in your favourite supermarket’s toy aisle.
 And they last just as long as your home-made solution.
 If you can’t find separate bottles, get a bubble toy and use the liquid inside it, instead.